 In inland (fresh) waters, eels are targeted mostly in the (near) silver phase, but also in the yellow eel phase.
-This fishery is found in all major lakes (to a much lesser extend in smaller lakes and rivers)

-flowing into the Baltic and the Skagerrak/Kattegat (North Sea) areas.
+This fishery is found in all major lakes (to a much lesser extend in smaller lakes and rivers) flowing into the Baltic and the Skagerrak/Kattegat (North Sea) areas.
 Since all Swedish inland waters belong to a single Eel Management Unit, and data will only be applied at the national scale, the sampling in inland waters will not be stratified spatially.
 Consequently, sampling inland waters is described in full under the heading of the Baltic.

-Fyke net fisheries targeting catadromous species in Eel Management Units as specified in Council Regulation 1100/2007, i.e. in coastal waters (FYK\CAT\0\0\0)

-Less than 200 tonnes of eel are landed from IIIa, almost exclusively yellow eel caught in the fyke net fishery (FYK\CAT\0\0\0).
-Biological sampling of this fishery is proposed to focus on estimation on regional differences in demographics, growth and mortality in regional sub-populations.
+Fyke net fisheries targeting catadromous species in Eel Management Units as specified in Council Regulation 1100/2007, i.e. in coastal waters (FYK\CAT\0\0\0)Less than 200 tonnes of eel are landed from IIIa, almost exclusively yellow eel caught in the fyke net fishery (FYK\CAT\0\0\0).
+As the commercial fyke net fishery will be closed in 2012, biological sampling of yellow eel from existing surveys is proposed to focus on estimation on regional differences in demographics, growth and mortality in regional sub-populations.
 The primary objective of the sampling is to detect early responses to management actions and to obtain data for assessment of escapement in regions where direct monitoring of silver eel migration is not possible.
 For details -see section d.